krisbolton/cyber-warfare-explained/community.md

 ### Discord

-The sponsor-only discord provides a commuity centre for discussion, news, Q&A and analysis.
+The sponsor-only discord provides a commuity centre for discussion, news and analysis.

 ### Twitter